kabirdkng/docs/docs/source/nfts/minter.rst

 NFT Minter
 ==========

 This guide outlines the process for minting an NFT (Non-Fungible Token) on our platform.
 Note that minting an NFT requires credits, which can be purchased on the marketplace.
+For more information on how credits work and how to purchase them, see :doc:`credits`.

 Step 1: Select an Image
 -----------------------